TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-07-24-how-to-write-custom-fixer-for-php-cs-fixer-24.md

 This methods get same tokens as `isCandidate()` and the file info.

-How to build a fixer?
+**How to build a fixer?**

 - First we need to detect, if this is the use case we try to match - **an exception class**.
 Because `T_EXTENDS` doesn't tell a lot.
-- Then we need to check if it meets our rules and fix so.
+- Then we need to check if it meets our rules
+- and fix if so.

 Let's take it one a by one:

-**1. Detect the Exception Class**
+### 5. Detect the Exception Class

 *A class that extends another class that has suffix "Exception".*